- Volcano is active nearly continuously;

 Summit contains three craters with lakes.
 Here are also eight water-filled maars.
-Maars are created by spectacular phenomenon: as larger amounts of groundwater reached hot magma or lava, there rapidly formed a steam, virtually blowing up the ground and leaving a hollow which later filled up with water.
+Maars are created by spectacular phenomenon: as larger amounts of groundwater reached hot magma or lava, there rapidly formed steam, virtually blowing up the ground and leaving a hollow which later filled up with water.

 Lower northern flank of Poás contains another volcano – Congo stratovolcano.

-Poás is very active – there are known 39 pronounced eruptions since 1828, when the observations started.
+Poás is very active – there are known 39 pronounced eruptions since 1828 when the observations started.
 Last large eruptions took place in 1952 – 1954.
-Some specialists consider that volcano is heading towards large eruption.
+Some specialists consider that the volcano is heading towards large eruption.
 But between the eruptions there is no calm either: almost continuously something interesting is happening here.

 In the southern part of the volcano is located Lake Botos – beautiful crater lake surrounded by impressive tropical cloud forest, located 870 m above the sea level.
 This is more ancient crater which last erupted some 7,500 years ago.
-For most part it behaves like a common lake but sometimes the water gets heated for several degrees by volcanic heat.
+For the most part, it behaves like a common lake but sometimes the water gets heated for several degrees by volcanic heat.